tyson-swetnam/cyverse-focus-forum/PITCHME.md

 +++

-<span style="font-family: Helvetica Neue; font-weight: bold; color:#3685E3">Vision:</span> Transforming science through data driven discovery.</span>
+<span style="font-weight: bold; color:#3685E3">Vision:</span> Transforming science through data driven discovery.</span>

 +++

-<span style="font-family: Helvetica Neue; font-weight: bold; color: #3685E3">Mission:</span> To design, deploy, and expand a national cyberinfrastructure for life sciences research, and to train scientists in its use.</span>
+<span style="font-weight: bold; color: #3685E3">Mission:</span> To design, deploy, and expand a national cyberinfrastructure for life sciences research, and to train scientists in its use.</span>

 +++